Yukawa-Lorentz Symmetry in Non-Hermitian Dirac Materials

-\emph{Acknowledgments}.~V.J. acknowledges support of the Swedish Research Council (VR 2019-04735) and Fondecyt (Chile) Grant No. 1230933.
+\\ {\bf Acknowledgments}\\ V.J. acknowledges support of the Swedish Research Council (VR 2019-04735) and Fondecyt (Chile) Grant No. 1230933.
+B.R. was supported by NSF CAREER Grant No.\ DMR-2238679.
 Nordita is partially supported by Nordforsk.
-B.R. was supported by NSF CAREER Grant No. DMR- 2238679.